Modularity from $q$-series

-Here we derive the $S-$transformation law from the $q$-differential system in Corollary~\ref{cor:RR-system}.
 The next lemma establishes the existence of a differential system when we move the basepoint from $\infty$ to $0$.
-In the local variable $q':=e^{2\pi i(-1/\tau)}$ at $0$, both translated series satisfy the \emph{same kind} of first-order logarithmic $q$-equation as before (now with $\theta':=q'\tfrac{d}{dq'}$).
-Their leading $q'$-powers differ, and so they together form a second fundamental solution matrix, which we actually will not need to precisely compute here.
-In Lemma~\ref{lem:weight2-inversion}, we will identify it implicitly by establishing the inversion law
+In the local variable $q':=e^{2\pi i(-1/\tau)}$ at $0$, both translated series satisfy the \emph{same kind} of first-order $q$-equation as before (now with $\theta':=q'\tfrac{d}{dq'}$).
+Their leading $q'$-powers differ, and so they together form a second fundamental solution matrix, whose coefficient matrix can be identified directly from the same $q$-series system.